wemgl/edu-errstrat-go-code/exercises/rollback-with-saga/README.md

 ## Part B: Add your new rollback Activities to your Workflow

 1. Open `workflow.go`.
-Note that the `UpdateInventory` Activity to your Workflow after validating an order, before the `SendBill` Activity is called.
+Note that the `UpdateInventory` Activity has been added to your Workflow after validating an order, before the `SendBill` Activity is called.
 2. Immediately after the `UpdateInventory` block, add the compensating Activity, `RevertInventory`, for this function.
 This will use a Go `defer` block: